flowground/amazonaws-com-support-connector/README.md

 - API Key
 ## Actions

+### AddAttachmentsToSet
-### <p>Adds one or more attachments to an attachment set.
+<blockquote><p>Adds one or more attachments to an attachment set.
 If an <code>attachmentSetId</code> is not specified, a new attachment set is created, and the ID of the set is returned in the response.
 If an <code>attachmentSetId</code> is specified, the attachments are added to the specified set, if it exists.</p> <p>An attachment set is a temporary container for attachments that are to be added to a case or case communication.
 The set is available for one hour after it is created; the <code>expiryTime</code> returned in the response indicates when the set expires.
-The maximum number of attachments in a set is 3, and the maximum size of any attachment in the set is 5 MB.</p>
+The maximum number of attachments in a set is 3, and the maximum size of any attachment in the set is 5 MB.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_